darktable-org/dtdocs/README.md

 ### Compatibility with Obsidian

 [Obsidian](https://obsidian.md/) is a great editor, open-source, relying on Markdown and Typescript extensions to create personal knowledge bases.
-It's great as a logbook with hypertext, node graphs of links and tags.
-It also supports Mermaid.js and LaTeX, with helpers to create tables.
-For internal links between files, it uses vanilla relative paths.
+It's great to write docs and logbooks with hypertext, node graphs of links and tags.
+As Ansel doc, it supports Mermaid.js and LaTeX natively, and has helpers to create tables and assign tags.
+For internal links between files, it uses vanilla relative paths and can detect broken links or create new pages from unexisting links.

 You can open the `content/` folder as an Obsidian vault and edit Ansel docs with all the graphical helpers Obsidian provides.
 Just be aware that: